Cancer Research UK logo.

 Stage 1 ovarian cancer

-The stage of a cancer tells the doctor how big it is and if it has spread.
+The stage of a cancer tells you how big it is and if it has spread.
 The tests and scans you have to diagnose your cancer will give some information about the stage.
 But your doctor might not be able to tell you the exact stage until you have surgery.

 Doctors use the International Federation of Gynecology and Obstetrics (FIGO) staging system to stage cancers in the: